reactjs/react.dev/src/content/reference/react/useTransition.md

 }
 ```

-Actions let you keep the user interface updates responsive even while requests are in progress.
+The function passed to `startTransition` is called the "Action".
+In Actions, you can perform side effects and update state within a Transition, without blocking the UI.
+A Transition can include multiple Actions, and while the Transition is in progress, your UI stays responsive in the middle of a re-render.

-With Actions, your UI stays responsive in the middle of a request.
-For example, if the user updates a quantity multiple times, they can do that without waiting for the first request to finish, and the UI will only update after the final request is complete.
+For example, if the user clicks a tab but then change their mind and click another tab, they can do that without waiting for the first re-render to finish.
+But if the Action is performing a side effect, such as submitting a form, React will wait for the side effect to finish before changing the tab.

+To give the user feedback about in-progress Transitions, to `isPending` state switches to `true` at the first call to `startTransition`, and stays `true` until all Actions complete and the final state is shown to the user.
+Transitions wait for side effects in Actions to complete in order to [prevent unwanted loading indicators](#preventing-unwanted-loading-indicators), and you can provide immediate feedback while the Transition is in progress with `useOptimistic`.

 <Recipes titleText="The difference between Actions and regular event handling">

 #### Updating the quantity in an Action {/*updating-the-quantity-in-an-action*/}

 In this example, the `updateQuantity` function simulates a request to the server to update the item's quantity in the cart.
 This function is *artificially slowed down* so that it takes at least a second to complete the request.

 Update the quantity multiple times quickly.
 Notice that the pending "Total" state is shown while any requests is in progress, and the "Total" updates only after the final request is complete.
 Because the update is in an Action, the "quantity" can continue to be updated while the request is in progress.